Considering Concierge Medicine? Avoid the Top 5 Mistakes Patients Make

 Talk with a membership representative.
 Share your criteria for a doctor.
-Then see how many available physicians have the personality and background you want.
-Most practices let you join a doctor’s wait list, should a spot open up with your particular favorite.
-But we think you have a good chance at developing a long relationship with the physician your practice matches you with.
+Then see how many available physicians have the personality, background, and philosophy you want.

-Flexible Spending Accounts and Health Savings Accounts don’t cover your membership fees but they do cover your medical expenses.
+Health Savings Accounts and Flexible Spending Accounts don’t cover your membership fees, but they do cover eligible medical expenses.
 The key is to plan when and where you want to apply your spending account — maximizing your tax break.

-Look at how often you plan to see your doctor and figure any copay costs into your strategy.
-Keep in mind that you may spend less in copays than you first anticipate, because concierge doctors sometimes help by phone or email, saving you a trip to the office.
-Or, you might be paying a little more, as going to the doctor becomes hassle-free, you might be more likely to see your doctor more frequently.
-Also remember that some membership perks, like the health coaching we offer, can replace what you might be paying for a personal trainer or nutrition counselor and provide a receipt that can be submitted for reimbursement to your FSA or HSA.
+Look at how often you plan to see your doctor and figure any copay costs into your HSA/FSA strategy.
+Keep in mind that you may spend less on copays than you first anticipate, because concierge doctors sometimes help by phone or email, saving you a trip to the office.

 What’s the big point here?
 You may have to tinker with your HSA or FSA strategy as you develop habits for using your membership and its perks.
 But at least go into your membership having some strategy, so you don’t leave tax breaks unused.